Apply for the Beyond Barriers Call

 All artworks must be for sale, and any sales that take place during the duration of the exhibition must be facilitated through the LAC.

 All artworks must remain hung for the duration of the exhibition.

 Artworks submitted to the Langley Arts Council must not have been created in an art class, lesson, or paint night.

-The LAC takes a 15% commission on sales for any sales Online Exhibitions.
+The Langley Arts Council takes a 30% commission on all sales for this exhibition.

 Photographing your Artwork